 Under applicable NASDAQ rules, a director will only qualify as an "independent director" if, in the opinion of our Board of Directors, that person does not have a relationship which would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 Our Board of Directors has determined that none of Ms. Duckett or Messrs.
-Baute or Weatherson, who comprise our Audit and Compensation Committees, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Baute or Ferguson, who comprise our Audit and Compensation Committees, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 Each of Messrs.
-Baute and Weatherson and Ms. Duckett is an "independent director" as defined under Nasdaq Stock Market Inc. Marketplace Rule 5605(a)(2).
+Baute and Ferguson and Ms. Duckett is an "independent director" as defined under Nasdaq Stock Market Inc. Marketplace Rule 5605(a)(2).
+Our Board of Directors also determined that Mr. Weatherson did not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and was an "independent director" as defined under Nasdaq Stock Market Inc. Marketplace Rule 5605(a)(2).
 We are exempt from the requirement that our board have a majority of independent directors because we are a controlled company.
 Please see "Controlled Company Status" above for information on our controlled company status.